Ross Lightfoot

-Philip Ross Lightfoot (born 11 August 1936) is a former Australian politician.
+Philip Ross Lightfoot (11 August 1936 – 11 January 2024) was an Australian politician.
 He was a Liberal member of the Australian Senate from 1997 to 2008, representing the state of Western Australia.

 Early life

 Lightfoot was born in Port Lincoln, South Australia and was educated at first the Adelaide, and then Kalgoorlie School of Mines.
 In the 1950s, he spent time as a weekend soldier, as a result of national service.
 Lightfoot joined the Liberal Party of Australia soon afterwards.
 He worked as a mounted policeman between 1959 and 1962.
 In 1972, Lightfoot became a pastoralist and grazier, a line of employment he subsequently occupied for twenty years.

 Politics

 Western Australian parliament

 His political career began in 1986, when Lightfoot won the seat of Murchison-Eyre in Western Australia's Legislative Assembly.
 It was here that he first caused controversy, when he wrote to United States Secretary of State George Shultz, urging the US Government to dump subsidised wheat in Australia's international wheat markets in Russia and China.
 He later retracted the statement.

-He retired from the Legislative Assembly in 1989, but made a comeback in 1993, representing the North Metropolitan Region in the Legislative Council.
+Lightfoot retired from the Legislative Assembly in 1989, but made a comeback in 1993, representing the North Metropolitan Region in the Legislative Council.
 While in state parliament, he also advocated for the secession of Western Australia from the rest of the country.